Achievable logoAchievable logo

 Callable bonds

 We already learned about call protection and call risk in the preferred stock chapter.
 As a reminder, call protection is the number of years before a security can be called.
-A call premium is any amount of money above par ($1,000) that an issuer must pay to call a bond.
+A call premium is any amount above par ($1,000) that an issuer must pay to call a bond.

 Here’s a video breakdown of a question involving both call protection and call premiums: